-GQs in the Q-domain of a wH-question must be homogeneously positive.
+GQs in the Q-domain of a wH-question must be homogeneously (homo-)positive.

-In most cases, the coordinated GQs cannot be semantically retrieved out of their coordination.
+In most GQ-coordinations, the GQs being coordinated cannot be semantically retrieved from their coordination.
 First, some GQs cannot be decomposed into a simple coordination of monotonic GQs.
 For example, the decomposition in (38a) has to involve at least disjunctions over conjunctions of monotonic GQs.
 Second, even for a GQ that can be decomposed into a simple coordination, there are multiple ways to decompose it, as seen in (38b-c).